codecheckers/codecheckers.github.io/index.md

 # News

+## 2024-03 Dutch Research Council (NWO) supports CODECHECK

+We are happy to announce a one-year grant from the Dutch Research Council (NWO) to support Codecheck activities in the Netherlands.
+The project is led by Frank Ostermann (University of Twente) with colleagues from Delft and Groningen.
+[Further details](https://codecheck.org.uk/nl).

 ## 2023-09 | CODECHECK and TU Delft Hackathon

 TU Delft and CODECHECK run a hackathon on 18th September 2023.